-To know if it’s dry enough for another coat, feel the texture of the varnish.
-If varnish feels sticky to touch or gummy on the fingers, the varnish hasn’t dried enough.
+To know if the coating is dry enough for a re-coat, feel the texture of the finish.
+If it feels sticky to the touch or gummy on the fingers, it hasn’t dried enough.

 Related Read: Polyurethane Dry Time?

-For the varnish to cure, dry air (or oxygen) has to get in the varnish causing the particles to oxidize and harden.
-When the particles in the varnish are completely hard, the varnish is said to have cured.
+For varnish to cure, the dry air (oxygen) has to get into the coating and cause the paint particles to oxidize and harden.
+After the paint particles become hard, the sealant cures.
+Once it cures, you can sand, clean, and use it.

 How To Speed Up Varnish Dry Time?

-This guide will show you the best 5 ways to make varnish dry faster, what you’ll need, and how to execute each method.
-The first on the list is:
+This guide will show you; 5 methods to make it dry faster, the tools you need, and how to do each method.

 1. Using A Hairdryer

-- Move the hairdryer over the varnish one last time
+- Move the hairdryer over the coating one last time.

-- Turn off the hair dryer and let the varnish dry for about 4 hours before recoat.
+- Turn off the hair dryer and let the coating dry for about 4 hours before recoat.

 2. Using Paint Thinner

-- Add paint thinner to the varnish (you can thin the varnish up to 50%)
+- Add paint thinner to the sealant (you can thin it up to 50%).

-- Stir the paint thinner and varnish for 90 seconds (stir gently)
+- Stir the mixture for 90 seconds (stir gently).

-- Test the varnish on a small area on the wood to see how it dries
+- Test it on a small area of the wood to see how it dries.

 3. By Improving Air Flow

-- Turn on the fans and direct them toward the varnish
+- Turn on the fans and direct them toward the coating.

 - Set the air conditioner to “blow” or “fan.”